souhe/reactScrollbar/README.md

 It allows to scroll to the right of `ScrollArea` component.

 #### `scrollXTo(leftPosition)`
 It moves horizontal scrollbar. `leftPosition` is a distance between left edge of `scrollArea` container and left edge of `scrollArea` content.

-# Change log
-Every release is documented on the Github [Releases](https://github.com/souhe/reactScrollbar/releases) page.

-# License
-MIT